AkitoshTheBold/NomNom/README.md

 # NomNom...
-A simple game I made in java for a school project in 2017
+A simple game I made in java for a school Science fair/project in 2017 over the course of 2 afternoons and futher refined and updated it throughout 2017 and early 2018

 # Installation/Usage